China–Philippines relations: Chinese Filipinos

 Chinese Filipinos constitute one group of overseas Chinese.
 Chinese Filipinos are present within several commerce and business sectors in the Philippines and a few sources estimate companies which comprise a majority of the Philippine economy are owned by Chinese Filipinos, if one includes Chinese mestizos.

 In view of the ongoing territorial dispute of China and the Philippines (such as Scarborough Shoal), Chinese-Filipinos prefer a peaceful solution through diplomatic talks while some view that China should not extend its claims to other parts of South China Sea.
+Nevertheless, the community has expressed concerns over the increased anti-Chinese sentiment from other Filipinos resulting from issues surrounding the POGO businesses and investigations on the background of former Bamban mayor Alice Guo, who was accused by the authorities of having links to a POGO business in the municipality.

 According to a 2023 report by the Philippine Center for Investigative Journalism, Chinese Filipino tycoon George Siy's think tank, the Integrated Development Studies Institute, has been a major promoter of pro-Chinese government narratives in the Philippines.

+Sealight Foundation global security analyst Ray Powell took note of the recent attempts by the Chinese government to exploit the Chinese Filipino community.
+In a March 21, 2026 forum, he particularly mentioned the so-called "blood transfusion plan" for Chinese Filipino schools in the country.
+He clarified that their organization's research did not target the entire community as a whole.
+Instead, it sought to prevent the "hostile foreign state" from taking over these Chinese Filipino institutions.